 Shopping in The O.C. is almost as legendary as surfing, and this town, just inland from the coast, has the mega-shopping destinations of them all: South Coast Plaza, California’s largest luxury shopping complex.
 You can easily spend a day here perusing boutiques for luxury brands such as Hermes, Chanel, and Prada.
-The massive complex also includes more than 40 places to eat, from quick bites and specialty foods to splurge-worthy fine dining—consider seasonally inspired dishes served at sleek and polished Marche Moderne, or the gourmet fusion fare served at Anqi by Crustacean.
+The massive complex also includes more than 40 places to eat, from quick bites and specialty foods to splurge-worthy fine dining—consider the gourmet fusion fare served at Anqi by House of An.

 For a twist on big-box shopping, visit Costa Mesa’s relaxing The LAB Antimall, focusing on appealing independent shops.
 At The ARTery, see quality handcrafts and artwork displayed in tricked-up shipping containers.
 At South Coast Collection (SOCO), browse at home decor and culinary stores surrounded by handsome landscaping.

 If you like your shopping with a dose of entertainment and amusement-park fun, visit the Irvine Spectrum Center, where a soaring Ferris wheel, plus a carousel and kiddie train for the little ones, give you a unique way to take a break between boutiques.
 Late nights are lively here too, with movie theaters, Irvine Improv Comedy Club, and quality restaurants.